phylosopher07/phylosopher07.github.io/_posts/2023-02-04-basis-and-dimension.md

 * $ \span(B)=V $

 An ordering can be done by numbering the basis elements.
-In order to emphasize that an order has been chosen, one speaks of an **ordered basis**, which is therefore not simply an unstructured set, but a sequence; an indexed family.
+To emphasize that an order has been chosen, one speaks of an **ordered basis**, which is therefore not simply an unstructured set, but a sequence; an indexed family.

 ![Basis](https://upload.wikimedia.org/wikipedia/commons/f/f4/3d_two_bases_same_vector.svg)